 Simple AND effective — without all the gimmicks

 You’ve definitely seen it before.
 Nowadays, we’re starting to see annoying pop-up banners that drag across your screen, making it difficult to close out of.
 Digital banners are trying to capture people by any means necessary by using these gimmicky tactics.
-If anything, those annoying ads leave a sour taste to your audiences.
+If anything, those annoying ads leave a sour taste in your audiences.
 Despite this, some advertisers will continue to bombard audiences with these ad formats that are more irritating than effective to potential customers.

 With today’s level of technology, native ads can be as targeted as display ads.
-Not to mention, without as many wasted views that display ads tend to have.
+Not to mention, without as many wasted views as display ads tend to have.
 This is because native ads appear where people are actually paying attention.

 So, in reality, there are a couple of major advantages to native advertising.
-The high level of targeting you can achieve, paired with the prime real estate these ad placements receive, allow you to get the most bang for your buck.
+The high level of targeting you can achieve, paired with the prime real estate these ad placements receive, allows you to get the most bang for your buck.

 Is Native Advertising Really for Me?